Cash Back Flexibility

 - Ability to split card purchases via Venmo

 - Use cash back to purchase cryptocurrency fee-free

 - Tiered cash back could leave money on the table

-The Venmo credit card is a card issued by Synchrony Bank and licensed by Visa USA Inc. to be used in conjunction with an established Venmo app account.
-The credit card can be used as a payment method with the app and also features some of the options of the Venmo app balance, such as the ability to split purchases.
+The Venmo credit card is a branded card issued by Synchrony Bank and licensed by Visa USA Inc. to be used in conjunction with an established Venmo app account.
+The credit card can be used as a payment method with the app and also shares features with the Venmo app, such as the ability to split purchases.